akatkar/apache-kafka-examples/kafka-scalable-application/README.md

 2. Create a topic "kafka.learning.tweets" with 4 partitions and 3 replicas

+4. You can use Kafdrop Kafka UI to create topics: http://localhost:9900/

 # Resiliency in Action

 1. Login to kafka-3 using